Squid Game: Season 1

 The first season received critical acclaim.
-On review aggregator website Rotten Tomatoes, 95% of 77 reviews are positive for the first season.
-The website's critics consensus reads: "Squid Games unflinching brutality is not for the faint of heart, but sharp social commentary and a surprisingly tender core will keep viewers glued to the screen – even if it's while watching between their fingers."
-On Metacritic, the first season has a weighted average score of 69 out of 100 based on 13 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the season a score of 69 out of 100, based on 13 critics, indicating "generally favorable" reviews.

 Season 2

 The second season received generally positive reviews from critics.
-On Metacritic, the second season has a weighted average score of 62 out of 100 based on 36 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the season a score of 62 out of 100, based on 36 critics, indicating "generally favorable" reviews.

 Season 3

-The third and final season was met with generally positive reviews from critics.
-On Metacritic, the third season has a weighted average score of 67 out of 100 based on 26 critics, indicating "generally favorable reviews".
+The third and final season received generally positive reviews from critics.
+Metacritic, which uses a weighted average, assigned the season a score of 67 out of 100, based on 26 critics, indicating "generally favorable" reviews.
 However, some news outlets reported that audience reception to the third season was more mixed, showing roughly half-positive and half-negative user reviews on Rotten Tomatoes.
 The New York Times commented that to justify a second or third season as a creative work, "there had to be something that surprised us," and criticized the show for repeating formulas it had only recently established.
 The review noted that while the protagonist Gi-hun's decisions provided tension, some supporting characters drawn from Western and war film archetypes felt one-dimensional and predictable.
 It further argued that while Hwang Dong-hyuk still staged action skillfully, his imagination seemed lacking.